These are some of the cymatic images I was able to capture using the high-speed camera methods described below:

-Finding my inspiration from the amazing Nigel Stamford Cymatics video that I wrote about back in 2014 – click here for the post
+Finding my inspiration from the amazing Nigel Stamford Cymatics sound art visualisation video that I wrote about previously – click here for the post

-I decided to look further into the origins of cymatics and found the word was invented by Dr Hans Jenny.
+I decided to look further into the cymatics meaning and found the word was invented by Dr Hans Jenny.

 Dr Hans Jenny created several televised experiments back in the 1960s which are mind blowing to watch, several clips can be found on youtube.

-The videos give a great introduction to cymatics and shows scientific phenomena in action.
+The videos give a great introduction to cymatics and shows scientific phenomena in action using high-speed camera techniques.

-Although all the experiments in the series have been conducted in laboratories, I still wanted to try and do my own sound visualisation projects.
+Although all the experiments in the series have been conducted in laboratories, I still wanted to try and do my own high-speed camera sound visualisation projects.

 I remembered back to an episode of the television series ‘The big bang theory’ which showed a scene where they had conducted an experiment using a non newtonian liquid cornflour and made it move from the sounds.